aaronzberger/EdnaBackend/README.md

 To get the visualizations, simply open visualizations.gqz with QGIS Desktop.
 The instructions below are for re-creating this visualization from scratch:

  - Add OSM Standard Layer (copy from another project or go to Layer -> Add Layer -> Add Vector Layer -> XYZ).
 This adds the map.
- - Add `gis_blocks.csv` layer (Layer -> Add Layer -> Add Delimited Text Layer)
+ - Add `qgis/blocks.csv` layer (Layer -> Add Layer -> Add Delimited Text Layer)
  - Connect these points to make the blocks via the `BlockID` field (Processing -> Toolbox -> Points to Path.
-Set 'Input point layer' to the `gis_blocks` layer, set 'Order field' AND 'Group field' to `BlockID`).
+Set 'Input point layer' to the `blocks` layer, set 'Order field' AND 'Group field' to `BlockID`).
 Edit the style of this layer as desired to make the lines more visible.
 Make this layer permanent (*Right click layer* -> Make Permanent -> *Save as GeoJSON*)
  - Add houses and their block IDs, via `associated.csv` (Layer -> Add Layer -> Add Delimited Text Layer. *Note: Go to 'Record and Field Options' and ensure 'Detect field types' is unchecked, or else block_id will be rounded per float imprecision*)
  - Create a new virtual layer to define colors for each block:
     - Create a new layer with the attribute table as all unique block IDs (Layer -> Create Layer -> New Virtual Layer.
-In 'Query', type 'SELECT DISTINCT BlockID FROM gis_blocks')
+In 'Query', type 'SELECT DISTINCT BlockID FROM blocks')
     - Create an R, G, and B field (Open Attribute Table -> Open Field Calculator.
 Use '3' for field length and 'R', 'G', and then 'B' for field name.
 For expression, type 'rand(10, 255)')
     - This layer will unfortunately re-randomize every time you zoom, so: Export -> Save Features As... -> GeoJSON with name 'perm_colors'
     - To apply the colors to the blocks, copy this into Properties... ->  Simple Line -> Color Equation Edit...